Skip to main content

 • Rare: 125 degrees Fahrenheit

-• Medium rare: 135ºF
+• Medium rare: 135 degrees Fahrenheit

-• Medium well: 150ºF
+• Medium well: 150 degrees Fahrenheit

-• Well-done: 160ºF
+• Well-done: 160 degrees Fahrenheit

-How to Tell When the Steak is Done
+How to tell when the steak is done

 Image used with permission by copyright holder

 To tell if a steak is done, many chefs use the age-old trick of touching themselves (FYI, it’s not what you think it is).
-Understanding how different parts of your hand feels is an easy way to gauge the relative doneness of your steak.
+Understanding how different parts of your hand feel is an easy way to gauge the relative doneness of your steak.
 To do the hand trick, make an OK sign.

 • Rare: Touch the pad at the base of your thumb.
 It should feel spongy with very little resistance.

-• Medium Rare: Press your middle finger to your thumb and again touch the pad below your thumb.
+• Medium-rare: Press your middle finger to your thumb and again touch the pad below your thumb.
 Search for the same sponginess.

-• Medium Well: Press your ring finger to your thumb, then feel the area below your thumb.
+• Medium-well: Press your ring finger to your thumb, then feel the area below your thumb.

-• Well-Done: Press your pinky to your thumb.
+• Well-done: Press your pinky to your thumb.
 It should feel firm with no give.
 (Note: Please don’t ruin your steaks by cooking them this long.)

 The skin you’ve just been pressing gets progressively firmer with each finger tap.
 A medium steak (140ºF) would be between medium rare and medium well.
 If this step is too hard, feel free to use a thermometer